Silentsoul04/hoply/README.rst

    make install
    make check

-Then you can read with your favorite emacs edtiro ``tests.py`` to get to know how to use it!
+Then you can read with your favorite emacs editor ``tests.py`` to get to know how to use it!

 ChangeLog